Skip to content

 TIP

-As you write code, you will want to lint and test files.
+As you write code, run lint and test to check your code.

 sh